 “Lousy,” says Bob, before even hearing how much money the jar contains.

 This simple game is a classic illustration of the winner’s curse phenomenon in competitive bidding.
-The winner’s curse describes a common problem in negotiation: lacking an advance understanding of this phenomenon, the party who wins an auction of a commodity of uncertain value with a fair number of bidders typically pays more than the asset is actually worth.
+The winner’s curse describes a common problem in negotiation: lacking an advanced understanding of this phenomenon, the party who wins an auction of a commodity of uncertain value with a fair number of bidders typically pays more than the asset is actually worth.

 Auctions pervade our world, from mergers-and-acquisitions deals and procurement auctions to eBay.
 To avoid becoming the next victim of the winner’s curse, follow these three guidelines: